White Pocket Overnight Photography Tour

 Humans have probably been visiting White Pocket since the ice age when nomadic hunters wandered the expansive landscape in search of large game.
 The Paria Plateau is also home Native American ruins dating back to the Pueblo Periods from about 750 A.D to 1250 A.D.
 Pottery fragments and arrowhead flakes can be found in the sand surrounding White Pocket.
-Ancient corn cobs and petroglyphs depicting desert bighorn sheep and deer are found in a cave within walking distance of the White Pocket formation.
+Ancient corn cobs and petroglyphs depicting desert bighorn sheep and deer have been found in the vicinity.
 More recently, ranchers settled and grazing began somewhere around 1840.
 On the dry plateau, ranchers often drew water from underground springs using pumps powered by windmills.
 One such windmill, now out of commission, is seen along Corral Valley Road at Corral Valley Pockets.
 The word ‘pocket’ is a ranching term for a place that holds water.
 That’s how White Pocket got its name.
 Way before we sightseers showed up with our cameras, cattlemen were watering their stock in pockets of water on the formation.
 They even built two concrete dams in 1929 to increase the water capacity of the water pockets.
 Today, we enjoy these reflective pools for their incredible photographic potential and for their fascinating wildlife.
 Fairy shrimp, tadpoles and triops are often spotted in the pools.

 While ranchers no longer live on the plateau and the land is in public hands, cowboys can still occasionally be spotted rounding up cattle on horseback.
 One family has ranched the plateau for four generations.
 Most of the roads on the Paria Plateau were created by ranchers who needed to mend fences and water their cattle.
 Other signs of ranching are evident: corrals, old abandoned trucks, broken windmills, and cowboy graffiti are signs of a different time.
 Richard Faye Hamblin (1908-1976) is one cowboy who signed his name on the plateau, on a sandstone wall near White Pocket.